In 1995, the Vietnam Bank for the Poor established by the Prime Minister upon Decision, operated for non-profit purposes and poverty reduction

 VBSP’s funding sources consist of: (i) Funding from the Central State Budget; (ii) Borrowings designated by the Government ; (iii) Fund mobilized and borrowed with market interest rate; (iv) Entrusted capitals from the local state budget, economic organizations and individuals; and (v) Other funds and capitals

-As of 31th December 2016, the total VBSP’s funding source reached VND 162,380 billion (over USD 7.1 billion), in which, the ratio of funding comprises: Mobilization and borrowings with market rate (49.4%); borrowings from commercial banks mandated by the Government (27.1%); and funding from the Central State Budget (17.1%).
+As of 31th December 2016, the total VBSP’s funding source reached VND 162,380 billion (over USD 7.1 billion), in which, the ratio of funding comprises: Mobilization and borrowings with market rate (49.4%); borrowings from commercial banks mandated by the Government (27.1%); and funding from the government budget (17.1%).

 VBSP provide loans to customers as follows: